-All services must be described with sufficient detail in an ISP based on the Comprehensive Needs Assessment and the most recent clinical supervision and review of the individual's treatment needs.
+All services must be described with sufficient detail in an ISP based on the provider's assessment and the most recent clinical supervision and review of the individual's treatment needs.
 The ISP is a comprehensive and regularly updated document that integrates both physical and behavioral health, service provider care coordination, and integrated care goals specific to the needs of the individual being treated and meeting the defined specific service requirements.
-Some CMHRS and EBH services, such as comprehensive crisis services, have different requirements for treatment planning, providers should refer to the service specific sections of this manual for details.
+Some mental health services, such as comprehensive crisis services, have different requirements for treatment planning.
+Providers should refer to the service specific sections of this manual for details on which services require an ISP.